mustmodify/valuable/README.markdown

 + **data imported from JSON, XML, etc**
 + **the result of an API call**
 + **a subset of some data in an ORM class** say you have a class Person with street, city, state and zip.
 It might not make sense to store this in a separate table, but you can still create an Address model to hold address-related logic and state like geocode, post_office_box? and Address#==
-+ **as a presenter that wraps model** This way you keep view-specific methods out of views and models.
++ **as a presenter that wraps a model** This way you keep view-specific methods out of views and models.
 + **as a presenter that aggregates several models** Generating a map might involve coordinating several different collections of data.
 Create a valuable class to handle that integration.
 + **to model search forms** - Use Valuable to model an advanced search form.
-Create an attribute for each drop-down, check-boxe, and text field, and constants to store options.
+Create an attribute for each drop-down, check-box, and text field, and constants to store options.
 Integrates easily with Rails via @search = CustomerSearch.new(params[:search]) and form_for(@search, :url => ...)
 + **to model reports** like search forms, reports can be stateful when they have critiera that can be selected via form.
 + **as a query builder** ie, "I need to create an (Arel or SQL) query based off of form input." (see previous two points)
 + **experiments / spikes**